I Love You Phillip Morris: Production

 After original difficulty finding a U.S. distributor, likely due to its explicit gay sexual content, the film was re-edited.
 In May 2009, it was announced by Variety that Consolidated Pictures Group had acquired the rights for distribution.

 Portions of the film were filmed at the Louisiana State Penitentiary (also known as Angola) in West Feliciana Parish, Louisiana.
 A Christian blogger stated that warden Burl Cain did not permit one sex scene between two male inmates to be filmed at the prison.
-The real Phillip Morris even appears in a cameo as Steven's lawyer in one scene.
+The real Phillip Morris appears in a cameo as Steven's lawyer in one of the final scenes.

 Release

-The film was released in Europe, Taiwan and Japan between February and April 2010.
-Although a limited run in the United States was initially scheduled for April 30, 2010, it was later reported that the film's release had been indefinitely postponed by its distributors, Consolidated Pictures Group but on April 12, 2010, Variety announced the distributor had had a change of heart and that I Love You Phillip Morris would be shown in limited theaters starting July 30 before expanding nationwide on August 6.
+The film was released in Europe, Taiwan and Japan between February and April 2009.
+Although a limited run in the United States was initially scheduled for April 12, 2009, it was later reported that the film's release had been indefinitely postponed by its distributors, Consolidated Pictures Group but on April 30, 2009, Variety announced the distributor had had a change of heart and that I Love You Phillip Morris would be shown in limited theaters starting June 30 before expanding nationwide on July 6.

-On June 3, 2010, the film was delayed yet again due to legal battles.
-The film was finally released on December 3, 2010, after Roadside Attractions and Liddell Entertainment acquired the rights to distribute in the United States.
+On August 3, 2009, the film was delayed yet again due to legal battles.
+The film was finally released on October 30, 2009, after Roadside Attractions and Liddell Entertainment acquired the rights to distribute in the United States.